Bluehost VPS Review

 Best known for its affordable, feature-rich shared hosting packages – the Utah-based hosting company offers a plethora of hosting services to accommodate the various hosting needs of its customers.

-Alongside shared hosting, Bluehost offers WordPress hosting, Dedicated hosting, Cloud hosting, and the widely coveted VPS hosting.
+Alongside shared hosting, Bluehost offers WordPress hosting, Dedicated hosting, and the widely coveted VPS hosting.
 You can check how the various hosting plans compare here.

-However, for a better understanding of what the Bluehost VPS hosting plan entails, we’ll briefly look at what VPS hosting is – and how it compares to shared hosting.
+However, for a better understanding of what the Bluehost VPS hosting service entails, we’ll briefly look at what VPS hosting is – and how it compares to shared hosting.

 VPS or Virtual Private Server hosting is a type of web hosting aimed at individual site owners and small business owners who need more than they can get with shared hosting.